 • A passive park (approximately 0.77 hectares);

-• A conservation / undeveloped area; and
+• An undeveloped conservation area; and

-• A Parkmoor Avenue extension, second access onto Herring Cove Road and internal road network.
+• A Parkmoor Avenue extension, second access onto Herring Cove Road, and internal road network.

 The application is a request for new planning policy.
 Staff are reviewing the application, and will prepare a recommendation for Regional Council to consider.
 Before Regional Council can make any decision about the proposal, a public information meeting and a public hearing shall be held.

 Additional information on process can be found in staff’s initiation report to Regional Council.